WinstonZhang1999/AI_Jazz_Composer/README.md

 ```

 ## Acknowledgements
+* This is an adaptation of an idea from Yoav Zimmerman.
+The main use of this project is as a proof of concept for a RNN/LSTM. https://github.com/yoavz/music_rnn
+* Credit thanks to Kimi Young, check out his github @ https://github.com/kimiyoung/transformer-xl
-The Jazz Transformer is trained on the Weimar Jazz Database (**WJazzD**), a dataset meticulously annotated by the **Jazzomat Research Project** (_@ University of Music FRANZ LISZT Weimar_).
+* The Jazz Transformer is trained on the Weimar Jazz Database (**WJazzD**), a dataset meticulously annotated by the **Jazzomat Research Project** (_@ University of Music FRANZ LISZT Weimar_).
 Many thanks to them for the great work and making it publicly accessible!
    * URL for **WJazzD**: https://jazzomat.hfm-weimar.de/dbformat/dboverview.html